-Pursuant to Paragraph 15.23 of the Listing Requirements, the External Auditors have reviewed this Statement in accordance with Malaysian Approved Standard on Assurance Engagements, ISAE 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information and the scope set out in the Audit and Assurance Practice Guide 3 issued by the Malaysian Institute of Accountants for inclusion in the Annual Report for the financial year ended 31 May 2020.
+Pursuant to Paragraph 15.23 of the Listing Requirements, the External Auditors have reviewed this Statement in accordance with Malaysian Approved Standard on Assurance Engagements, ISAE 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information and the scope set out in the Audit and Assurance Practice Guide 3 issued by the Malaysian Institute of Accountants for inclusion in the Annual Report for the financial year ended 31 May 2021.
 The External Auditors have reported to the Board that nothing has come to their attention that causes them to believe that the Statement on Risk Management and Internal Control intended to be included in the Annual Report has not been prepared, in all material respects, in accordance with the disclosures required by paragraphs 41 and 42 of the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers to be set out, nor is the Statement on Risk Management and Internal Control factually inaccurate.

 The Board is satisfied with the adequacy and effectiveness of the Group's risk management and internal control system for the financial year under review and up to the date of approval of this Statement.
 The Board has received assurance from the Group Managing Director, Deputy Chief Executive Officer and Chief Financial Officer that the Group's risk management and internal control system, in all material aspects, is operating adequately and effectively, based on the risk management and internal control system adopted by the Group.
-For the financial year under review, there was no material control failure that has resulted in any material losses that would require disclosure in the Group's Annual Report.
-The Board will continue to take measures and maintain an on-going commitment to strengthen the Group's risk management and internal control system.
+For the financial year under review, there was no material control failure that has resulted in any material losses that would require disclosure in the Group's risk management and internal control system.